Picross S

 Picross S is a series of nonogram puzzle video games developed and published by Jupiter for the Nintendo Switch.
 It is the current incarnation of Nintendo's Picross series, with Jupiter releasing the games under license.
 As with all past entries in the series, the game involves the player completing nonograms in the shortest time possible.
 Picross S is the successor to Jupiter's Picross e series on Nintendo 3DS.
+The series consists of nine numbered entries, along with several spinoff entries featuring characters from other media properties.

 Games

 Picross S

 The first game in the series, Picross S was released worldwide on the Nintendo Switch on September 28, 2017, to mixed reception.
 Reviewers cited its presence of new puzzles as a positive but its blandness and lack of creativity in comparison to past entries as a negative.

 Picross S2

 Picross S2 was released in Japan, Europe, and North America on August 2, 2018.
 This was the first game to add the Clip Picross feature, which allows players to complete a larger picture by filling out small puzzles.
 These are unlocked by completing every 5th, 10th, and 15th level of a page.
 The game was received better than Picross S1, but was still criticized for its lack of innovation.